Skip to content

 According to a letter Donald wrote to his parents, his actions were just a fluke.
 Even if he was being modest, there’s not doubt Donald’s actions helped save the lives of his men.

-Tragedy would strike a mere five days after Donald won his VC.
-A German sniper’s bullet hit him in the head while he was leading an attack on a machine gun nest during an action near Contalmaison.
+Tragedy would strike a mere five days after the actions for which Donald would be awarded his VC.
+While leading an attack on a machine gun nest near Contalmaison, a German sniper's bullet hit him in the head.

 Today, Donald Simpson Bell is buried at Gordon Dump Cemetery.
-So far, he remains the only English professional footballer to earn the Victoria Cross.
+So far, he remains the only English professional footballer to receive the Victoria Cross.

 Donald’s VC was formerly displayed in the Green Howards Museum in Richmond, Yorkshire.
 In 2010, the Professional Footballers Association purchased the medal at auction for a reported £210,000.
 It now sits proudly on display in Manchester’s National Football Museum.